 Growing Acceptance of the Business of Marijuana

-With such large numbers of Americans supporting the legalization of marijuana, it’s not surprising that the legal cannabis market is expected to reach more than $24 billion by 2025 according to New Frontier Data’s annual cannabis industry report for 2017.
-Not only do consumers want access to marijuana products, but business and residents who understand the marijuana industry benefits states and communities through job creation and taxes want it, too.
+Not only do consumers want access to marijuana products, but businesses and residents who understand that the marijuana industry benefits states and communities through job creation and taxes want it as well.
 In other words, consumers, investors, and regulators are all becoming more accepting of marijuana.

 Acceptance Does Not Always Equal Accessibility

-Cannabiz Media has identified many barriers to marijuana accessibility, and these barriers vary from state to state.
-Some example obstacles to medical marijuana accessibility include:
+Cannabiz Media has identified many barriers to marijuana accessibility that not only affect consumer access but also affect the overall success of a state’s marijuana program.
+These barriers can vary from state to state.
+Some examples include:

 - Patient registration fees

 - Local rules limiting or banning marijuana businesses